flacout/deep-dream-demo/README.md

 ```

-2. Go to localhost:8888 in a browser
+4. Go to localhost:8888 in a browser.
-3. git clone the https://github.com/flacout/deep-dream-demo.git repository in your current working directory
+5. Enter the directory `work`, you should see the current directory of your local machine.
-4. In jupyter-notebook open the DeepDream.ipynb file
+6. Open the DeepDream.ipynb file.

 ## References